RFP Response Management

 Teams should start developing a compliance matrix right after they receive the RFP.
 The matrix guides the entire proposal development process instead of being an afterthought.
 Proposal teams must review the complete RFP document carefully to identify and group all requirements.

 Teams need to parse requirements systematically from different RFP sections.
 Without doubt, this means checking sections C, L, and M in federal contracts because these have critical compliance elements.
 Teams must also add evaluation criteria and statement of work requirements for complete coverage.
+Using a compliance matrix template can streamline this process and ensure consistency across proposals.

 Tracking and Updating Mechanisms